ocaml/dune/doc/quick-start.rst

 The executable will be built as ``_build/default/hello_world.exe``

-Building a hello world program using Core and Jane Street PPXs
+Building a Hello World Program Using Core and Jane Street PPXs
 ==============================================================

 Write this ``dune`` file: